polyipseity/information/special/academia/HKUST/PHYS 1002/strip sequence test.md

 - time limit: 20 minutes

 Marking is done as follows.
 Full marks if 4 marks.
 Each strip sequence test carries 1 mark.

-As each strip sequence test has 5 choices, so there are 5C2 = 10 pairs of choices.
-Each pair carries 0.1 marks.
-If the ordering, when only considering the 2 choices in a pair, is correct, then 0.1 marks is given.
-Otherwise, there are no marks.
+As each question has 5 choices, each question has are 5C2 = 10 pairs of choices.
+For each question, full marks is assumed originally.
+Each wrong pair deducts 0.2 marks.
+That is, if the ordering, when only considering the 2 choices in a pair, is correct, then no marks are deducted.
+Otherwise, there 0.2 marks is deducted.
+That means 5 or more wrong pairs result in 0 marks.
+This makes random guessing yields 0 marks on average.

 ## questions